Yoel Bin-Nun

-Yoel Bin-Nun (Hebrew: יואל בן נון; born May 9, 1946, 8 Iyar 5766) is an Israeli religious Zionist rabbi and one of the founders of Yeshivat Har Etzion, Gush Emunim, Michlelet Herzog and the settlements of Alon Shevut and Ofra.
-He is a doctor of Jewish thought and a lecturer and expert on Tanach.
+Yoel Bin-Nun (Hebrew: יואל בן נון; born May 9, 1946 CE; 8 Iyar 5766 AM) is an Israeli religious Zionist rabbi and one of the founders of Yeshivat Har Etzion, Gush Emunim, Michlelet Herzog and the settlements of Alon Shevut and Ofra.
+He is a scholar of Jewish thought, and a lecturer and expert on the Tanach.

 Biography

-Bin-Nun was born in 1946 in Haifa to Yechiel Bin-Nun (Fischer) and Shoshana Bin-Nun (Rosa First), educators and researchers in the fields of Judaism and the Hebrew language.
-His brother, Elchanan Bin-Nun, is the rabbi of Shiloh and was the head of a Yeshiva in Beit Orot.
-Bin-Nun studied at the Kfar Haroeh Yeshiva and later at the Mercaz Harav Yeshiva where he was close to Zvi Yehuda Kook.
+Bin-Nun was born in 1946 in Haifa to Yechiel Bin-Nun (Fischer) and Shoshana Bin-Nun (Rosa First), educators and researchers in Judaism and the Hebrew language.
+His brother, Elchanan Bin-Nun, is the rabbi of Shiloh and the past head of a Yeshiva in Beit Orot.
+Bin-Nun studied at the Kfar Haroeh yeshiva and, later, the Mercaz Harav Yeshiva, where he was close to Zvi Yehuda Kook.
 He received his Ph.D. from Hebrew University.

 He fought in the Six Day War and was part of Israel's 55th Paratroopers Brigade that liberated Old City Jerusalem.
 He is one of the main characters featured in Yossi Klein HaLevi's Like Dreamers: The Story of the Israeli Paratroopers who Reunited Jerusalem and Divided A Nation.
 Following the war, he and Hanan Porat turned to Rabbi Yehuda Amital and together they established Yeshivat Har Etzion in Alon Shvut.
 Even then, at the age of 23, Bin-Nun taught at the yeshiva.
 At the same time, he taught at the Kfar Etzion Field School.

 He also fought in the Yom Kippur War, his brigade being the one who crossed the Suez Canal, changing the tide of the war.
 After the war, Bin-Nun was one of the founders of Gush Emunim (which he would later break away from) as well as the settlements of Alon Shevut and Ofra.
 The founding meeting took place in 1974 at his home in Alon Shvut.
 For many years he was a member of the Gush secretariat.
 In 1976, he and his wife moved from Alon Shevut to Ofra.
 They eventually moved back to Alon Shevut, where they currently reside.